In This Article

 Techniques of Motivational Interviewing

 Motivational Interviewing employs several techniques that a therapist can tailor to a specific individual.
 The goal is to find the best approach to motivate someone to want to recover.
-For example:

 Based on the belief that people want to change, but they are resistant to doing so.
 The MI therapist is trained to recognize the resistance that ranges from direct to subtle and find a way to get around it, not with fighting, but with permissive questions and listening to the person’s point of view.
 Therapists invite people to think of new ways to solve problems without telling them they are wrong for anything they are doing.